Gregam3/Blog/content/blog/sociopathic-kantians/index.md

 I will not forgo the pleasure of the burger as I will see no ill effects.

 Morality based on empathy will simply not realise the consequences of buying the burger, as if we look at the immediate setting nothing is wrong the employee's at the McDonald's make a living from serving you the burger, the McDonald's owner profits and you get your delicious burger.
-Even if you crunch the moral algebra and come out with the conclusion you can go down a spiral.
+But if you crunch the moral algebra with _cognitive empathy_ and come out with the conclusion you can go down a spiral.

 "I should feel bad about buying this burger as it contributes a lot of carbon to the environment, I'll just have fries"

 "The fries still contribute carbon to the environment, I'll just go home"

-"I won't drive I'll just walk, less carbon I guess I need a new car"
+"I won't drive I'll just walk, less carbon.
+I guess I need a new car if I ever want to drive"

 "I'll buy this toyota that saves the environment by instantly killing me"

 ![Ecocar](car.gif)

 This is a continuum fallacy, in order to escape this cycle of guilt there needs to be some means of estimating when enough is enough.
+The problem with cognitive empathy and a complex system like capitalism is it's basically impossible to work out when something is not right and hence when to feel guilt.
+This often leads to people either not feeling guilty about any of their indirectly immoral actions, or feeling guilty about all of them.
 This is where something like the categorical imperative comes in, maybe individually my actions are still contributing to climate change but if everyone were to act in the same way, making the same magnitude of sacrifices things would be okay, or at least not so fucked as they are now.